 Commenters offered suggestions for improving affordability: adaptive reuse of the Crystal Geyser (a former water bottling plant that is outside City limits) and Roseburg Landing (former lumber mill property owned by the City) properties; allowances for tiny house villages; community land trusts; building regulations that allow for alternative sustainable and more affordability construction materials and techniques.
+The City considered these comments and Program HO-6.1.1 was updated to include "the City will consider options for building regulations that allow the use of alternative building materials and construction methods, within the City's legal authority, that demonstrate energy conservation and sustainability while protecting the public health, safety, and welfare."

 Community Survey: From October 12, 2022 until November 15, 2022, an anonymous community survey was released to solicit input on housing needs and concerns.
-The survey was made available online using a platform, SurveyMonkeyTM, is optimized for mobile devices.
+The survey was made available online using a platform,

+SurveyMonkey[TM], is optimized for mobile devices.
 Paper copies of the survey were also available at City Hall.
 The City published regular reminders on their website and on their NextDoorTM page to encourage community participation.
 One hundred ninety-nine (199) surveys were completed.
 All economic segments of the community, including lower income households, participated in the community survey with 20.6% indicating their household income was under \$30,000.
 The complete results are contained in Appendix E, and Table 1-1 below provides a summary of the survey results.

+Table 1-1

 Question Type Response (Majority and/or Top 3)

 Q1 Live and Work 32.6% Work + live in City

 32.6% Live outside city but rely on City

 19.6% Live in City and retired/do not currently work

 Q2 Renter or Owner 74.4% Owner

-Q3 Total Monthly Rent or Mortgage 32% Do not pay either
+Q3Total Monthly Rent or Mortgage32% Do not pay either

 17.59% \$1,001 - \$1,500

 15.08% \$1,501 - \$2,000

 Q4 Live in City Limits 38.7% Do not live in City limits

 20.6% 20+ years

 Q5 Length in current residence 46.2% More than 10 years

 Q6 Household size 54.8% 2 people

 Q7 Housing Type 82% Single family residence

 Q8 # of dwelling units on property 75.4% 1 dwelling unit

 Q9 Satisfied w/ current housing 84.4% Yes

 Q10 Desire to own home in City 49.8% Other: Already own (in or out of City)

-Q11 Places within 1 mile: Top 3 65% Grocery
+Q11 11Places within 1 mile: Top 365% Grocery

 64% Park

 57% School

 Q12 New housing barriers: Top 3 44% People cannot afford to build

 32% Community resistance to build

 30% Permitting too expensive

 Q13 Agree/ Disagree: Existing Housing stock/ conditions 67% lacks adequate/ affordability

 70% lacks adequate rental housing

 Q14 Type of housing needed: 80% Affordable apartment rentals

 70% Senior housing

 63% Duplexes, condos, attached multi-

-63% Single family residence detached